About our Studio

 Monika Miller’s interest in design and sustainability led her to architecture because she saw a need and potential for improvement in this realm.
 She earned a Bachelor of Architecture with honors from the University of Tennessee and is a licensed architect.
 Monika works as a Project Architect, marketing coordinator and bike messenger at Elizabeth Eason Architecture, LLC.

 Outside of work, Monika can be found exploring the city by bike, hiking in the mountains, designing clothes, or reading on her porch.
-She enjoys promoting and eating locally grown foods, aspires toward a carbon-neutral lifestyle, and serves on Knoxville TPO’s Regional Bike Advisory Committee.
+She enjoys promoting and eating locally grown foods, aspires toward a carbon-neutral lifestyle, and served on Knoxville TPO’s Regional Bike Advisory Committee and Knoxville’s Greenways Commission.

 ASSOC.
 AIA, LEED GREEN ASSOC.